-Regular Session-60% if official withdrawal occurs during the first two weeks of the semester, 50% after the second week and before the end of the first eight weeks, 100% if the student has never attended a class and official withdrawal occurs during the first two weeks of the semester.
-No refund after the eighth week.
+Regular Session - 60 percent if official withdrawal occurs during the first two weeks of the semester; 40 percent if official withdrawal occurs during the third or fourth week of the semester; 20 percent if official withdrawal occurs during the fifth or sixth week of the semester.
+No refund after the sixth week.